Arlington Drive Youth Campus

 THA’s goal is to provide homeless youth and young adults with a second chance at a reasonable adolescence, a second chance at a reasonable adulthood and a second chance at a life without exploitation, impoverishment and fear.
 Perhaps most importantly, this campus will offer them what they do not get or feel from too many other places – a warm and safe welcome.

-THA owns 3.5 acres near its community of New Salishan.
-THA calls it Arlington Drive.
+THA owns 3.5 acres called Arlington Drive near its community of New Salishan.
 With partners, THA will develop a Youth Campus on that property with the following features:

-This campus will be in walking distance of the following complementary facilities:
+This campus will be in walking distance of the following complimentary facilities: